-Albumin by Ray Sahelian, M.D.
-Serum Albumin
+April 16 2016 by Ray Sahelian, M.D.

 Albumin is the term for a group of proteins making up close to 60% of the protein in blood plasma.
 Albumin proteins are important in regulating blood volume by maintaining the osmotic pressure of the blood compartment.
 Albumin proteins are important for transporting fatty acids, thyroid hormones, some steroid hormones, and other substances in the bloodstream.

-Serum Albumin blood test
+Serum albumin blood test

 The albumin blood test measures the amount of albumin in serum, the clear fluid portion of blood.
 The albumin blood test is done to help determine if a patient has liver disease or kidney disease, or if not enough protein is being absorbed by the body.